Software-Engineering-Group-UP/RSE-UP/_sources/chapters/bash_advanced.md

 by changing their values we can change how the shell and other programs behave.

 Let's run the command `set`and look at some of the variables the shell defines:

+**DEPENDING ON THE SYSTEM YOU RUN OR WHETHER OR NOT YOU USE ANACONDA THE FOLLOWING WILL LOOK DIFFERENT** **EXAMPLES BASED ON WINDOWS AND USING ANACONDA**

 ```bash
 $ set